Nona-Creative/solidity-koans/README.md

 ### Before you start

-git checkout your own branch, so that you can commit your progress, and so that you can checkout the ``solutions`` branch at any point.
+Create your own Git branch, so that you can commit your progress, and so that you can checkout the ``solutions`` branch at any point.

 ### Steps